hyoshimori/hyoshimori/README.md

 ## Front-End Developer

 Hey!
 My name is Hiroto.
-I have worked for a French start-up as a translator, where I became passionate about coding.<br> Now, I work as a JavaScript engineer in Tokyo!
+I have worked for a French start-up as a translator, where I became passionate about coding.<br> Now, I work as a JavaScript engineer!

 ## Example of Work